devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/work-breakdown.md

 ### Measuring Success

-Tracking the team's [Development Cycle Time](../../metrics/development-cycle-time) is the best way to judge improvements to work decomposition.
+Tracking the team's [Development Cycle Time](../../metrics/development-cycle-time) is the best way to judge improvements to decomposition.
 Stories should take 1-2 days to deliver and should not have rework, delays waiting for explanations, or dependencies on other stories or teams.